 In the medical realm, terpenoids are also known to have an expansive range of therapeutic qualities.

 Cannabinoids are vital in the cannabis world because they bind to the brain's receptors to create stimulation.
 Terpenoids do the same thing, with slightly different effects.
-When cannabis is consumed, terpenoids are key players known to help with sleep, ease pain, and minimize inflammation.

 As previously mentioned, terpenoids are not unique to the cannabis plant.
 Take a look at the following, which can be found in marijuana's flower, as well as throughout nature.